ERAA1997/Project-3-UoB---name-/README.md

 We obtained our dataset from Kaggle and it provides a complete overview of the properties in Glasgow ownership split
 between the Housing Association and others.
 While this dataset contained a "cleaned" version of the data, we decided
 to use to base dataset and demonstrate our data-cleaning skills.
+A link to the dataset can be found [here](https://www.kaggle.com/datasets/dimodimchev/glasgow-housing-association-properties) and also in the resources folder.